 Origid for calls received via an NNI

+The following guideline applies for population of origid for calls received at an NNI:

 An SP populating an Identity header for calls received across an NNI should populate an origid claim value at the granularity of per peer SP or per peer NNI.

 Origid for calls received via a UNI

+The following guidelines apply for calls received at a UNI:

-For customers or customer groups where an originating SP is directly assigning, populating, and/or otherwise controlling the calling TNs associated with calls received across the customers’ UNIs, the originating SP may populate the Identity header origid value at a granularity other than on a per-customer or per-UNI basis, as may be useful traceback purposes within the SPs own network.
+For customers or customer groups where an originating SP directly assigns, populates, or otherwise exercises control over the calling TNs associated with calls received across the customers’ UNIs, the originating SP may populate the Identity header origid value at a granularity other than on a per-customer or per-UNI basis, as may be useful traceback purposes within the SPs own network.

+Note: SP “control” of calling TNs may be via policy/terms of use, administrative, or per-call authorization checks and is not limited to TNs directly assigned by the SP.

-For customers or customer groups where an originating SP allows the customer some discretion over the calling TN populated at the UNI, the originating SP should populate the Identity header origid value at a per-customer or per-UNI granularity.
+For customers or customer groups where an originating SP does not exercise control over the calling TNs populated at the UNI, the originating SP should populate the Identity header origid value at a per-customer or per-UNI granularity.

+Note: The SP may be expected to mark a call with “B” attestation or lower if it does not exercise control over the population of calling TNs on a given customer UNI.

 Where origid is populated at the granularity of a customer or UNI that may be associated with an individual person, such as for a residential or small business service, the origid used should be a persistent but not permanent value.
 For example, the origid value may persist for the length of a SIP registration or a 24-hour period before being cycled.